stainlessray/pol-action/README.md

 ## PolAction

 This is an application being developed for the purpose of making local political officials more accessible to everyone who wishes to engage with political representatives in a meaningful way.
-After release there will be a sprint implement consumption of a second API for marrying "roll-call" vote histories with representatives by name.
+After release there will be a sprint to implement the consumption of a second API for marrying "roll-call" vote histories with representatives by name.
 <br>